aws-powertools/powertools-lambda-java/docs/utilities/batch.md

 ## Install

 We simply add `powertools-batch` to our build dependencies.
-Note - if you are using other Powertools modules that require code-weaving, you will need to configure that also.
-Batch does not.
+Note - if you are using other Powertools modules that require code-weaving, such as `powertools-core`, you will need to configure that also.

 === "Maven"